yairsabag/mongodb-mcp-server/CONTRIBUTING.md

    npm install
    ```

-3. Add the mcp server to your IDE of choice
+3. Add the mcp server to your IDE of choice (see the [README](README.md) for detailed client integration instructions)
    ```json
    {
      "mcpServers": {